Why Property Management Companies Need to Understand Commercial Video Surveillance

 - Screening tenants

 Video Surveillance as a Property Management Tool

-Here are just a few of the ways video surveillance systems can empower project management:
+Here are just a few of the ways video surveillance systems can empower property management:

 - Monitor the status of the property remotely